I’m a real big fan of automation when it makes sense.

 This is an awesome way to appear more active on your favorite social networks, while also bringing some additional traffic to your website completely passively.
 You have a lot of control over what content gets shared and how often the plugin should share content, which is pretty awesome.
 Revive Old Post only gets me around 100 extra visitors a month, but that’s still an extra 100 visitors I would not have had otherwise.
 Not to mention, I’m sure it’s brought me a few Twitter followers as well!

-The plugin works completely on its own after you set it up and is fairly lightweight, so there’s no good reason not to have this plugin working for you around the clock (unless free passive traffic isn’t something that appeals to you!)
+Anyhow, the plugin works completely on its own after you set it up and is fairly lightweight, so there’s no good reason not to have this plugin working for you around the clock (unless free passive traffic isn’t something that appeals to you!)

 What’s Your Favorite Tool?